-An average July has just 2mm of precipitation and 1 day with measurable precipitation.
+An average July has just 2mm of precipitation which falls over an average of 1 day.
 Most Julys pass by without any rain at all and if it does rain, chances are that it will be heavy, thundery and short-lived.
-The very dry conditions combined with heat and sunshine occasionally trigger problems with fires along the Costa del Sol.

 The lack of rain is also accompanied by reliably high amounts of sunshine with a mean total of 338 hours, a mean of 10.9 hours per day, making July the sunniest month of the year on average.

-The average sea temperature rises to 23°C at this time of the year, which is swimmable but on the cool side, but many of the shallower stretches of sea near the coastline are rather warmer than that.
+The average sea temperature rises to 23°C at this time of the year, which is perfectly pleasant for swimming.

 Hotels for Malaga in July